+- Research Ask people questions and use simple secondary sources to find answers.

+- Observation over time - Observe closely using simple equipment, and or observe changes over time with help.

+- Pattern seeking -

+With guidance, they

+should begin to notice

+patterns and

+relationships.

-- Research Ask people questions and use simple secondary sources to find answers - Observation Observe closely using simple equipment, and simple equipment, and or observe changes over time with help. • Identifying, grouping and classifying -Use simple features to compare objects, materials and living things and, with help, decide how to sort and group them. or observe changes over time with help. • Identifying, grouping and classifying -Use simple features to compare objects, materials and living things and, with help, decide how to sort and group them. • Pattern seeking - With guidance, they should begin to notice patterns and relationships. • Fair testing - Carry out simple, comparative tests.
-National Curriculum identify and compare the suitability of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, paper and cardboard for particular uses. find out how the shapes of solid objects made from some materials can be changed by squashing, bending, twisting and stretching. explore and compare the differences between things that are living, dead, and things that have never been alive identify that most living things live in habitats to which they are suited and describe how different habitats provide for the basic needs of different kinds of animals and plants, and how they depend on each other identify and name a variety of plants and animals in their habitats, including micro habitats describe how animals obtain their food from plants and other animals, using the idea of a simple food chain, and identify and name different sources of food notice that animals, including humans, have offspring which grow into adults find out about and describe the basic needs of animals, including humans, for survival (water, food and air) describe the importance for humans of exercise, eating the right amounts of different types of food, and hygiene. observe and describe how seeds and bulbs grow into mature plants find out and describe how plants need water, light and a suitable temperature to grow and stay healthy
+- Fair testing Carry out simple, comparative tests.

+National Curriculum identify and compare the suitability of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, paper and cardboard for particular uses. find out how the shapes of solid objects made from some materials can be changed by squashing, bending, twisting and stretching. explore and compare the differences between things that are living, dead, and things that have never been alive identify that most living things live in habitats to which they are suited and describe how different habitats provide for the basic needs of different kinds of animals and plants, and how they depend on each other identify and name a variety of plants and animals in their habitats, including micro habitats describe how animals obtain their food from plants and other animals, using the idea of a simple food chain, and identify and name different sources of food notice that animals, including humans, have offspring which grow into adults find out about and describe the basic needs of animals, including humans, for survival (water, food and air) describe the importance for humans of exercise, eating the right amounts of different types of food, and hygiene. observe and describe how seeds and bulbs grow into mature plants find out and describe how plants need water, light and a suitable temperature to grow and stay healthy --------------------- --- --- -- --